 We did not initiate any new restructuring projects in 2010, 2011, or 2012 and thus did not record any restructuring and severance expenses during such periods.
 Occasionally, our ongoing cost containment activities are not adequate and we must take actions to maintain our cost competitiveness.
-On October 28, 2013, we announced various cost reduction programs as part of our continuous efforts to improve efficiency and operating performance.
-We recorded \$2.8 million of restructuring and severance expenses in the fourth fiscal quarter of 2013 for the expenses that were recognizable under GAAP during the period.
+In the fourth fiscal quarter of 2013, we announced various cost reduction programs as part of our continuous efforts to improve efficiency and operating performance.
+We recorded \$20.9 million of restructuring and severance expenses in 2014 for the expenses that were recognizable under GAAP during the period and \$23.7 million of restructuring and severance expenses since the cost reduction programs were implemented.
 The remaining expenses associated with the programs will be recorded as they become recognizable under GAAP.